Seasonal Tips

 Time for an Inspection

-During the spring, conduct a bi-annual roof inspection.
-Ensure you are comfortable with heights before conducting a roof inspection.
+During the spring, conduct a roof inspection.
+Ensure you are comfortable with heights and ladders, and that you’re using all the proper safety gear.
 Otherwise, call a professional roofing contractor to schedule an inspection.

 Inspecting sloped roofs: